raphi98/GreenGuru/README.md

 - To start the email reminder task, in a seperate terminal, start the python environment and run ```python manage.py process_tasks```

 - Then visit the API endpoint /api/plants/reminder once to start the background task. <br> Emails will be sent when plants are due for watering or fertilizing.
-The check occurs once a day.
+The check occurs once a day

+- Use a program like Mailhog to view the emails

 ### Frontend